INDIAN INSTITUTE OF MANAGEMENT CALCUTTA

 Stage III: Criteria for Final Selection for the MBA Programme

-For the candidates appearing in Stage II, a composite score for final selection will be derived using the parameters and the corresponding weights listed in Table 4.
+For the candidates who have appeared for the PI and WAT, a composite score for final selection will be derived using the parameters and the corresponding weights listed in Table 4.
 This composite score will be used for preparation of category-wise merit list.